moov-io/customers/docs/README.md

 Approval is represented by the `status` field of a `Customer` and can have the following values: `Deceased`, `Rejected`, `ReceiveOnly`, `Verified`, `Frozen`, `Unknown` (default)
 Approvals can only be done manually, but we are aiming for automated approval.
 In order for a `Customer` to be approved into:
  - `ReceiveOnly` requires an [OFAC search](https://github.com/moov-io/watchman) that results in a value below the specified threshold.
+    - This status is used to receive funds.
  - `Verified` requires a valid Social Security Number (SSN) and an OFAC check.
+    - This status is used to receive or send funds.

 ### Account
 `Account` represents a demand-deposit account at a financial institution.
 The account number is encrypted.